Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 For a stationary state of a conservative system $S = W-Et$, and the momentum components are

-\subsubsection{\it \textbf{Motion Equations}}
+\subsubsection{Motion Equations}

-In the theory of discrete extension, as in Newtonian theory, the motion equations are obtained from the derivatives of $S$ with respect to the parameters, $\alpha_{n}^{}$, in a complete solution, $S(q_{\nu}^{},(q_{\nu}^{})_{0}^{},\alpha_{n}^{},\gamma)$, of the (generalized) Hamilton-Jacobi equation.
+In the theory of discrete extension, as in Newtonian theory, the motion equations are obtained from the derivatives of $S$ with respect to the parameters, $\alpha_{n}^{}$, in a complete solution, $S(q_{\nu}^{},(q_{\nu}^{})_{0}^{},\alpha_{n}^{},\gamma)$, of the (generalized) Hamilton--Jacobi equation.

 The derivative of $S$ with respect to the parameter $\alpha_{n}^{}$ is

 This derivative depends on the reference point only through an additive constant.

 The motion equations are obtained by setting the derivatives, $\partial{S}/\partial{\alpha_{n}^{}}$, equal to constants, $\beta_{n}^{}$.
 It can be seen from equation~\eqref{dS dalpha}, however, that setting $q_{\nu}^{} = (q_{\nu}^{})_{0}^{}$ in $\partial{S}/\partial{\alpha_{n}^{}} = \beta_{n}^{}$ implies that $\beta_{n}^{} = 0$ for each $n$.
 Therefore, the motion equations are simply $\partial{S}/\partial{\alpha_{n}^{}} = 0$ or, equivalently,